Loreb92/wind-noise-detection/README.md

 ```
 In addition to the outputs described in the previous section, this creates a folder `scores_tl` with the predicted scores by the trained model.

+The file `models/ffnn_classifier_yamnet.zip` contains the weights of the classifier trained on the dataset used in the paper.

+Please, refer to the notebook `tutorial/1.0.1_read_outputs_of_run_yamnet.ipynb` for more details on how to read the outputs of the script.

 ## Citation